dxdxdt/proone/doc/htbt.md

 **proone-htbtclient** can be used to examine and maintain the Proone instance via this port.

+## TLS PKI
+Unlike in a usual TLS set up, both server and client heartbeat implementations are required to verify the remote host's certificate.
+This prevents access to the instances from unwanted parties and enforces "domains" of the same implementation operated by different users.
+The ALPN(application layer protocol negotiation) string "prne-htbt" is also used to further ensure that the remote endpoint the implementation connects to is served by a Proone implementation serving heartbeat connections.

+The Proone executables carry files necessray to set up TLS connections hardcoded in their binary.
+These files include the CA cert, a DH param, a cert and a private key for client connections and a cert and private key for server connections.

 ## Custom Authoritive Server Implementations
 In order to do things of complexity, it's recommended to implement an authoritive server implementation and command Proone instances to take orders